 What is Attachment?

 Psychologist John Bowlby was the first attachment theorist, describing attachment as a “lasting psychological connectedness between human beings“.
-Bowlby believed that the earliest bonds formed by children with their caregivers have a tremendous impact that continues throughout life.
+Bowlby believed that the earliest bonds formed by children with their caregivers have a tremendous impact throughout life.
 He also thought attachment was not the only component but part of a system.

 The Attachment system is a: